dharper64/food/README.md

 2. Your command line should display the following response: ✔ hosting: Local server: http://localhost:5000
 3. Using your browser, open your app at http://localhost:5000.

+# Test functions localy
+To run a function locally, run the following Firebase CLI command:
+    firebase serve --only functions

+# Building and testing functions
+To build functions written in type script:
+1. cd to the functions folder and enter... npm run-script build

+To test functions:
+1. Still in the functions folder enter... npm run-script lint

 # Deploy to Firebase hosting
 To deploy, run the following Firebase CLI command:
     - Everything